MicrosoftDocs/visualstudio-docs/docs/get-started/visual-studio-ide.md

 ### Version control

 With the integrated Git features in Visual Studio, you can clone, create, or open your own repositories.
-The Git tool window has everything you need for to commit and push changes to code, manage branches, and resolve merge conflicts.
+The Git tool window has everything you need to commit and push changes, manage branches, and resolve merge conflicts.
 If you have a GitHub account, you can manage those repos directly within Visual Studio.

 Learn more about version control in Visual Studio: